 Mount Seskin Community College

 Through studying this digital media literacy short course, students learn to use digital technology to engage in self-directed enquiry, to discriminate between multiple sources of information and to participate safely and effectively in an online environment.

-The Junior Cycle Schools Programme (JCSP)
+Junior Cycle Profile of Achievement & Junior Certificate Schools Programme

-The Junior Certificate School Programme is based on the concept that all young people are capable of real success in school and that they can have a positive experience of school if the conditions are favourable.
+The Junior Certificate School Programme aims to provide a curriculum framework that assists schools and teachers in making the Junior Certificate more accessible to those young people who may leave school without formal qualifications.
+It supports and supplements the Junior Cycle Programme by offering students the option of continuous assessment.
+The JCSP is based on the concept that all young people are capable of real success in school and that they can have a positive experience of school if the conditions are favourable.

 It attempts to help young people experience success and develop a positive self-image by providing a curriculum and assessment framework suitable to their needs.
 On completion of the programme students receive a profile which is an official record of their achievements, validated by the Department of Education and Science.
+Please visit www.jcsp.ie for more information about the JCSP

 Mount Seskin Community College has a School Library setup to allow students use it both during Class but also in use at lunch time and after school.
+The library is staffed by a full-time Librarian, Shane Doyle.
+You can read more in our Pupils Area here: JSCP Library | Mount Seskin Community College (mountseskincc.ie)

+Mount Seskin Community College